spacecraft-repl/spacecraft-repl.github.io/markdown/whitepaper.md

 - [node-http-proxy](https://github.com/nodejitsu/node-http-proxy) to forward both HTTP and WebSocket requests
 - [Dockerode](https://github.com/apocas/dockerode), a Node.js Docker API to work with containers

-### 6.3.1 Session Initialization
-To initialize a session, we need to:
+The idea behind session initialization is that we need to:
-1. generate a unique URL for every session we create
+1. Generate a unique URL for every session we create
-2. instantiate a container to start an instance of our application
+2. Instantiate a container to start an instance of our application
-3. map the generated URL to the newly created container's private IP and port number
+3. Map the generated URL to the newly created container's private IP and port number
+4. Forward clients' requests based on URL to the associated container destination

+We will detail the interesting challenges that we face from building a reverse proxy server that has the above features.

-#### 6.3.1.1 Generating Unique URL
+## 7.1 Generating Unique URL
 The basic idea behind preventing users from being able to guess a URL is by randomizing it with a sufficiently large number generator.
 For this, we utilized a UUID generator to generate our session ID.
 At our current scale, the first 6 digits of the UUID is sufficient, as it already provides 16,777,216 possibilities.
+With our random number in place, we are ready to generate the full URL.

-#### 6.3.1.2 Path-based URL forwarding
+### 7.1.2 Path-based URL forwarding

 Our initial approach is to attach the generated session ID to the path of the URL.
 For example, we assign a session ID of `123456` to the URL `domain.com/123456`.
 With this, every session can be identified by their path name.
 However, the problem is that assets like JavaScript, CSS files or Socket.io connections that are requested via the root path will not automatically receive the session ID as part of its path name.
 For instance, a client's request to fetch `domain.com/main.js` will cause our reverse proxy to assume `"main.js"` as the session ID, thus the request will fail.
 The following explanation illustrates how this happens: